xpack/xpack-build-box/README.md

-For Arm binaries, the base distribution is **Ubuntu 16.04 LTS (xenial)**, (2.23); the resulting binaries should run on all Raspberry Pi class machines, or larger.
+For Arm binaries, the base distribution is **Ubuntu 16.04 LTS (xenial)**, (2.23); the resulting binaries should run on all Raspberry Pi class machines, or larger/newer.

-However, support for RHEL 7 is a hard requirement, and will probably be dropped soon, also moving to Ubuntu 16.04 LTS.
+However, support for RHEL 7 is a tough requirement, and will probably be dropped soon, by also moving to Ubuntu 16.04 LTS.